jnfrncs/iox_c91xx_ping_app/README.md

 #

-In case you are really impatient, do not build the package yourself, you can impport the package.tar file available here directly into DNAC app repository.
-(Provision -> IOT Services)
+In case you are really impatient, do not build the package yourself, you can import the "package.tar" file provided here directly into DNAC app repository  (Provision -> IOT Services), or by the ioxclient manual process.

 #